wazuh/wazuh-documentation/source/getting-started/use-cases/log-analysis.rst

 Wazuh decoders are responsible for parsing and normalizing log data collected from various sources.
 Decoders are essential for converting the raw log data in several formats into a unified and structured format that Wazuh can process effectively.
 Wazuh has pre-built decoders for common log formats such as syslog, Windows event channel, macOS ULS, and more.
 Additionally, Wazuh allows you to define :doc:`custom decoders </user-manual/ruleset/custom>` for parsing logs from specific applications or devices with unique log formats.
 By using decoders, Wazuh can efficiently interpret log data and extract relevant information, such as timestamps, log levels, source IP addresses, user names, and more.
 As shown below, you can view Wazuh out-of-the-box and custom **Decoders** on the **Management** tab of the Wazuh dashboard.

 .. thumbnail:: /images/getting-started/use-cases/log-data-analysis/decoders-in-wazuh-dashboard.png
-   :title: Decoders-in Wazuh dashboard
+   :title: Decoders in Wazuh dashboard
-   :alt: Decoders-in Wazuh dashboard
+   :alt: Decoders in Wazuh dashboard
    :align: center
    :width: 80%